corcor27/Introduction_to_R/_episodes/16-flow-control-R.md

 Now you have three variables **storm, temp_reading** and **rainfall**.
 You can modify the values and see how this changes the order statements are executed in a program.

 >## Question
-> ***What do you think might be probomatic about this example?***
+> ***What do you think might be problematic about this example?***
 >There a several concerns that you may have.
 The ones I want to draw your attention to are
 1. No defensive programming – What happens if we ‘accidently’ switch temp_reading and storm variables?
 2. Hardcoded variables – Should a user preference be hard coded, what implications might this have?
-3. Redundancy - When we have repetition in code it can lead to problems with updating (e.g., if we want to make a chanje we must edit code in multiple places, this could easily introduce errors).
+3. Redundancy - When we have repetition in code it can lead to problems with updating (e.g., if we want to make a change we must edit code in multiple places, this could easily introduce errors).
 {: .callout}

-We will look at these issue in more detail and consider ways to fix them as we go through more examples.
+We will look at these issues in more detail and consider ways to fix them as we go through more examples.

 ### Logical operators